2/10 Net 30 – Invoice Payment Terms Explained

 Everything has a downside and so does 2/10 net 30 terms too.
 The biggest disadvantage of this payment term is that no instant payment can be expected for sales.
 Since the due period is 30 days, there are chances of delayed payment.

-Shortening due days like Net 15 or Net 21 can probably workout.
+Shortening due days like Net 15 or Net 21 can probably work out.

 Conclusion